How often should you get a raise?

 How long should you work without a raise?

 In case you see no promotion chance for the next 12 months in the same company - do check your chances in other companies in the sector.
+And take a look at our guide on how to carefully decline a job offer when salary is not satisfactory.

 The red flags that will help you make your forecast are the low earning reports, slow growth, and a hiring freeze, especially when combined with waves of leaving employees.